BilalQamar-codes/CS36_SE_Project/README.md

-###                                  Hospital Management System
+###                                  School Management System

 **Description**:

-The aim of this task is to develop a web application about hospital management system(hms) which automate patient registration, schedule appointments, laboratory management, ward management, pharmacy management etc.
+The aim of this task is to develop a desktop application about school management system(sms) which The aim of this task is to develop a web application about School management system(sms) which automate student registration, Attendance Tracking , Lecture management, Teacher Management, Fee and Salary Management etc.
 **Technology:**

-Web Based Project , Html , CSS , JavaScript , MongoDB
+.NetFrameWork, SQL Database

 **Developer:**

-Muhammad Bilal Baig
+Muhammad Tahir

 **Course:**